JBS at Its Core

 Burroughs brings the liberal arts model to secondary education, offering a core curriculum that supports a broad base of knowledge and skills in the humanities; STEM; the arts; athletics, health and wellness; global and cultural competency; and service and sustainability.

-Chief among our core values is a commitment to diversity, equity and inclusivity (DEI).
-We are committed to a diverse student body and faculty because we are keenly aware that the differences among us are a large part of what makes us a strong and vibrant community.
+Chief among our core values is a commitment to diversity, equity, inclusivity, and engagement (DEIE).
+We are committed to a diverse student body and faculty because we are keenly aware that our differences are a large part of what makes us a strong and vibrant community.

 Burroughs has moved deliberately from awareness to commitment to action.

-- In the last 10 years, our percentage of students of color has risen from 28 to 43 percent.
+- In the past 10 years, our percentage of students of color has risen from 28 to 43%.

-- The curriculum includes a four-year seminar sequence to ensure all students build skills for cultural/global competency.
+- The curriculum includes a four-year seminar sequence to ensure all students build cultural/global competency skills.

-- Every faculty and staff member is required to commit to cultural competency training and are offered opportunities for one-on-one coaching.
+- All faculty and staff members must commit to cultural competency training and are offered opportunities for one-on-one coaching.

 - The school has received two EE Ford grants to help build and host The Equity Exchange, a summer institute bringing together public and private educators from across the nation to share strategic solutions.

 - Our Community & Equity Partnership engages parents/guardians, faculty/staff, and alums in ongoing programming and education.

 John Burroughs School's strategic plan for diversity and inclusivity through multicultural and global education enhances its position as a national leader among independent schools.
 This plan shows the kind of vision and commitment from the board, head of school, diversity practitioner, and entire school community that other independent schools must emulate.